william-hou-ca/terraform_aws_autoscaling_group/README.md

   3. an autoscaling group using launch template with the features: instance refresh and interpolated tags
   4. an asg uses mixed Instances Policy using launch_template
   5. an asg with mixed Instances Policy using instances_distribution and capability rebalance

+You could see topology in the file graph.svg!